cleanlab/cleanlab-studio/README.md

 ## Dataset format

-Cleanlab currently only supports text and tabular dataset modalities.
+Cleanlab currently only supports text, tabular, and image dataset modalities.
 (If your dataset contains both text and tabular data, treat it as tabular.)
 The accepted dataset file types are: `.csv`, `.json`, and `.xls/.xlsx`.